Azure/kubernetes-hackfest/labs/cicd-automation/azure-devops/README.md

 2. Create New Project in Azure DevOps

-    * Name your project "azure-devops-aks" and give it a description.
+    * Name your project "kubernetes-hackfest" and give it a description.
     * Leave the Version control as Git

     ![Azure DevOps New Project](azure-do-new-project.png)

-3. On the next screen, choose "import a repository" and use the source from this repo
+3. On the next screen, click "Repos" and then "import a repository"

+    Enter `https://github.com/Azure/kubernetes-hackfest` for the Clone URL and click "Import"

     ![Azure DevOps Import](azure-do-import.png)

 #### Create Build Pipeline

-1. Create an empty build pipeline.
-Hover over "Build and release" and select "Builds"
+1. In Azure DevOps, click on "Pipelines" on the left menu and then click "Builds"

 2. Click the "New pipeline" button